Franktang2/pandas-challenge/README.md

 **Purchasing Analysis (Gender)**

--The below each broken by gender
+The below each broken by gender

 -Purchase Count